Famous people from North East England of the past and present

 Newcastle-born (Scotswood) modernist poet.
 A Quaker, a conscientious objector and a journalist with The Evening Chronicle, Bunting’s best-known work was the long, autobiographical, beautiful and much-praised poem Briggflats featuring elements of northern dialect and published in 1966.
 Inspired by northern words and the northern landscape of becks and fells, it includes references to the murder of Eric Bloodaxe and features other figures from Northumrbria’s early history such as St Cuthbert.
 There are earthy reflections on the shortness of life and the inevitability of death, all set within the context of Bunting’s deep identification with Northumbria’s ancient roots and their continuity into the present day.

 The Rising Son of Tyneside

-Newcastle-born lead singer with 1960s rock group The Animals followed by a solo career in the 1970s.
-Friend of Jimi Hendrix and of John Lennon who immortalised him as the ‘Egg Man’ in I am the Walrus.
-The Animals most notable hit was the House of the Rising Sun featuring Burdon’s powerful vocals
+Newcastle-born lead singer with 1960s rock group The Animals who followed this up with a solo career in the 1970s.
+He was a friend of Jimi Hendrix and of John Lennon who immortalised him as the ‘Egg Man’ in I am the Walrus.
+The Animals’ most notable hit was the House of the Rising Sun featuring Burdon’s powerful vocals

 Born Josephine Grey at Millfield, near Wooler in Northumberland.
 Her father was a cousin to Earl Grey.
 A renowned, influential feminist and social reformer, she campaigned against child prostitution (assisted by W.T Stead – see also) and against human trafficking and coverture (where women lost property-owning rights following marriage).
 Butler was married to the Reverend George Butler who was a Professor at Durham University.